Skip to content

 Project.import_file() creates footage from a file by reading the media header (see [media_probe][py_aep.resolvers.media_probe]).
 After Effects caches footage metadata (dimensions, duration, frame rate, alpha, audio) in the project and does not re-read the media when the project is opened, so these values are extracted from the source file at import time.

-• Supported formats (verified to open in After Effects): PNG, JPEG, BMP, GIF, TGA, TIFF, OpenEXR, PSD/PSB, QuickTime MOV, and WAV audio.
-Image sequences are supported for those still-image formats.
+• Supported footage formats (verified to open in After Effects): the still images PNG, JPEG, BMP, GIF, TGA, TIFF, OpenEXR, PSD/PSB and Radiance HDR; QuickTime MOV, M4V, WMV and MPEG video; WAV, AIFF, MP3, M4A and AAC audio; FBX scenes; SWF; and TXT/CSV/JSON/mgjson data footage.
+Image sequences are supported for the still-image formats.
 The same source builder backs FootageItem.replace()/replace_with_sequence() and AVItem.set_proxy()/set_proxy_with_sequence().

-• PSD/PSB import as merged footage only: a .psd/.psb is imported as a single flattened still (the 8BPS merged-layer opti header is written so AE resolves it without stalling on a layer-interpretation modal).
-Importing a PSD as a layered composition is not supported (see the import-type scope above).
-Other unrecognized extensions (and MP3, which has no duration prober) raise.
+• PSD/PSB: as FOOTAGE it is imported as a single merged still (the 8BPS merged-layer opti header is written so AE resolves it without stalling on a layer-interpretation modal).
+As COMP/COMP_CROPPED_LAYERS it becomes a composition with one footage layer per Photoshop layer (layer groups become nested compositions); a flattened (layerless) file becomes a one-layer composition of the merged still.
+Other unrecognized extensions raise.

 guessAlphaMode / guessPulldown